TODAQopen/toda/docs/developer.md

 ### hoist
 `$ toda hoist [--line-server URL] [--verify] FILE_SOURCE`

 Hoists a twist to the specified line server.
 Defaults to the value of `lineServer` in the `config.yml`.
-If `--verify` is specified, returns the value of the Hash associated with the hoist, or an error if the hoist doesn't exist.
+If `--verify` is specified, returns the value of the hash associated with the hoist, or an error if the hoist doesn't exist.
 ```
 $ toda hoist <~/.toda/store/411c3436751e30e42043b29c4aa9f969d681b03c3273322a798aa68af152450124.toda
 ```